searxng/searxng/docs/dev/makefile.rst

 We describe the usage of the ``doc.*`` targets in the :ref:`How to contribute / Documentation <contrib docs>` section.
 If you want to edit the documentation read our :ref:`make docs.live` section.
-If you are working in your own brand, adjust your :ref:`settings global`.
+If you are working in your own brand, adjust your :ref:`settings brand`.

 .. _make docs.gh-pages:

 ``make docs.gh-pages``
 ======================

-To deploy on github.io first adjust your :ref:`settings global`.
+To deploy on github.io first adjust your :ref:`settings brand`.
 For any further read :ref:`deploy on github.io`.

 .. _make test: